DLR-RM/python-jsonconversion/README.md

 [![BuildBot Status](http://rmc-chimaere:8010/badge.png?builder=common/python-jsonconversion&branch=master)](http://rmc-chimaere:8010/builders/common%2Fpython-jsonconversion/)

-# JSON Conversion
+# `jsonconversion`

 This python module helps converting arbitrary Python objects into JSON strings and back.
-For this purpose, three classes are provided:
+It extends the basic features of the native `JSONEncoder` and `JSONDecoder`.
+For this purpose, four classes are provided:

-## JSONObject
+## `JSONObject`

-Your own classes should inherit from this class.
+Your serializable classes should inherit from this class.
 Hereby, they must implement the methods `from_dict` and `to_dict`.

+## `JSONExtendedEncoder`

+This is a class used internally by `JSONObjectEncoder`.
+However, it can also be used directly, if you do not need the features of `JSONObjectEncoder` but want to implement your own encoders.

+The class is especially helpful, if you want custom handling of builtins (`int`, `dict`, ...) or classes deriving from builtins.
+This would not be possible if directly inheriting from `JSONEncoder`.
+In order to do so, override the `isinstance` method and return `False` for all types you want to handle in the `default` method.

-## JSONObjectEncoder
+## `JSONObjectEncoder`

 Encodes Python objects into JSON strings.
 Supported objects are:

 * Python builtins: `int`, `float`, `str`, `list`, `set`, `dict`, `tuple`
-* types (`isinstance(object, type)`)
+* types: `isinstance(object, type)`
 * All classes deriving from `JSONObject`

+Those objects can of course also be nested!

-## JSONObjectDecoder
+## `JSONObjectDecoder`

 Decodes JSON strings converted using the `JSONObjectEncoder` back to Python objects.

+The class adds a custom keyword argument to the `load[s]` method: `substitute_modules`.
+This parameter takes a `dict` in the form `{"old.module.MyClass": "new.module.MyClass"}`.
+It can be used if you have serialized `JSONObject`s who's module path has changed.

 # Usage

-Using JSON conversion is easy.
+Using `jsonconversion` is easy.
 You can find code examples in the `test` folder.

 ## Encoding and Decoding